rohish-zade/Big-Data-Interview-Preparation/Hadoop/Hadoop.md

 **HDFS:**
 - HDFS (Hadoop Distributed File System) is the storage unit of Hadoop.
-- It is responsible for storing different kinds of data as blocks in a distributed environment.- It follows master and slave topology.
+- It is responsible for storing different kinds of data as blocks in a distributed environment.
+- It follows master and slave topology.
 - Components of HDFS are `NameNode` and `DataNode`.

 **MapReduce:**